SalesforceLabs/ActionPlans/README.md

 1. In your Dev Hub org, in Setup > Dev Hub, enable "Enable Source Tracking in Developer and Developer Pro Sandboxes"

-1. If you haven't already done so, authorize your hub org and provide it with an alias (**myhuborg** or whatever you'd prefer in the command below):
+1. If you haven't already done so, authorize your hub org and provide it with an alias (**myhuborg** in the command below):

     ```
     sfdx force:auth:web:login -d -a myhuborg